zlatnaspirala/visualjs/project/client/README.md

  - Create UI from live page.
 I called `ON-PAGE-EDITOR`. on right click in EDITOR = true status.
- - Create more visual-js embedded controls.
+ - Create more visual-js embedded visual controls.
      Like Oscillator , make input/output pins ...
  - Improve of windows GUI Editor.
  - Improve visual-js in concept of npm usage.
    Make it easy usable from `npm i visual-js`.
+ - Reconstruct from zero point `visualjs-gui`. new GUI will use npm in background.

 ### Installation and setup: